 What the Heck Is the Millennium Dumbbell?

 The strongest men and women in the world have extreme difficulty picking this baby up, and the list of people who have done so one-handed is very short.
 I’m talking, very short.
 We’ll get into that later.
-You could say it's an extreme way of measuring one's fitness level, if you can pick it up you are very strong.
+You could say it’s an extreme way of measuring your fitness level, if you can pick it up you are very strong.